 Visitors to San Felipe won’t find large mega resorts or cruise ships in port.
-Instead, San Felipe is a quiet village with fishing and tourism as it’s primary sources of income.
+Instead, San Felipe is a quiet village with fishing and tourism as its primary sources of income.

 For lodging, San Felipe has many options from Rental homes with popular sites like Airbnb and smaller hotels.
 Some favorite choices for hotels include the El Cortez Hotel and the next-door Stella Mar Bungalows.
 The cost is very reasonable, and the location is about 500m south of the malecón (boardwalk).
-Both are situated right on a wonderful stretch of beach.
+Both are situated right on a beautiful stretch of beach.

 Speaking of beaches, San Felipe has a beautiful phenomenon in addition to warm water temperatures.
 During low tide, the water recedes about a kilometer or more making for some incredible sunrise or sunset photos.
-The shallow seabed makes playtime in the water safe, fun, and very enjoyable.
+The shallow seabed makes playtime in the water safe, fun, and enjoyable.

 If you’re looking for a place to hear live music and knock back some great drinks, head back out of town onto Mex 5 for about 10 minutes and stop at either the Roadrunner Café or the Sand Rail Pizza and Jolly Mon Bar.